Dean Martin discography: Posthumous releases (1990s–)

+"—" denotes releases that did not chart or were not released in that territory.

 Holiday 100 chart entries

 Since many radio stations in the US adopt a format change to Christmas music each December, many holiday hits have an annual spike in popularity during the last few weeks of the year and are retired once the season is over.
 In December 2011, Billboard began a Holiday Songs chart with 50 positions that monitors the last five weeks of each year to "rank the top holiday hits of all eras using the same methodology as the Hot 100, blending streaming, airplay, and sales data".
 In 2013, the number of positions on the chart was doubled resulting in the Holiday 100.
 A half-dozen Martin recordings have made appearances on the Holiday 100 and are noted below according to the holiday season in which they charted there.